 A student may add a course according to the deadlines stated in the Academic Calendar and upon approval by their Academic Advisor.
-No additional courses will be allowed after the deadline.
-This is to ensure students have enough time to order and receive textbooks and to prepare for the first class session.
-To add a course, the student must first notify the Registrar.
+This is to ensure that students have enough time to order and receive textbooks and to prepare for the first class session.
+To add a course after the Registrar has confirmed a student's registration, the student must contact the Registrar's Office.